gonzex/test_abidocs/doc/tutorials/base1.md

 Side note: in most of the tutorial examples, [[nstep]] will be enough to reach the target tolerance, defined by one of the "tolXXX" input variables.
-However, this is not always the case (e.g. the test case 1 of the [lesson response- function 1](lesson_rf1.html)), because of some portability problems, that could only be solved by stopping the SCF cycles before the required tolerance.
+However, this is not always the case (e.g. the test case 1 of the [lesson DFPT 1](lesson_rf1.html)), because of some portability problems, that could only be solved by stopping the SCF cycles before the required tolerance.